 Before weaving your bed linen, cotton fibres are joined together into long thin threads of yarn.
 It’s possible to make threads out of single yarns, or to join multiple yarns together in a plait like thread.
 This is usually done to create fabrics with higher thread counts, as a double or triple ply yarn will double or triple the number of threads per square inch of fabric.
 It’s also a way that manufacturers can strengthen lower quality threads that are too weak to be woven as single-ply.

 The irony with using plait like threads to boost thread counts is that single ply threads make softer and more durable sheets.
 Always look for this feature when shopping for your bedding.

+Like any product that you buy, bedding is only as good as its makers.
 The quality of the weaving and finishing of your bedding is just as important as the cotton that goes into them.
 Making luxury sheets is a true craft.
 The master cotton weavers of the World are based in Italy & Portugal, and the mills in these regions have typically been run by local families for multiple generations – they have exacting standards and unrivalled expertise.

-Look for Oeko-Tex certification, which means your bedding has been made without the use of harmful chemicals at any stage of the manufacturing process.
+You spend a third of your live between the sheets, so it’s important that your bedding is completely free from nasties.
+Avoid polyester or cotton polyester blends, and look for Oeko-Tex certification, which means your bedding has been made without the use of harmful chemicals at any stage of the manufacturing process.
 You’d be surprised how many sheets use bleaches and dyes which are not only harmful to the planet, they are harmful to you.
 Bedding labelled as ‘wrinkle free’ should be avoided at all costs as it has likely been treated with formaldehyde resin, a toxic chemical.